TykTechnologies/structviewer/README.md

 ## Limitations

-- Only exported fields in go struct are parsed
+- Only exported fields in Go struct are parsed
 - Only struct fields can have comments in them
 - Single file parsing
 - No obfuscation